eclipse-archived/smarthome/docs/documentation/development/bindings/thing-definition.md

 ```

 The user interface can use these values to render labels for values or to provide a selection of states, when the channel is writable.
 The option labels can also be localized.

-### Channel Categories

-The channel type definition allows to specify a category.
-For further information about categories see the [categories page](categories.html).

 ### Channel Groups